 We enjoy good service levels from the City as regards C3s that could hamper safety - for example potholes and other road surface damage and street lighting, with issues being resolved within a few days.
 On average, most C3 reports are attended to within one month.

 The graph below indicates the range and types of issues reported to the City during this period:

-Reporting on street lighting does not included outages due to loadshedding - these reports relate to faulty streetlights throughout Observatory active clients of the social development programme.
+Reporting on street lighting does not included outages due to loadshedding - these reports relate to faulty streetlights throughout Observatory.